For More Information and photos about the 1st Battalion, 77th

 made to show and prove that these Soldiers were truly missed.

-In addition to being welcomed home by family and friends, Garrison
+In addition to being welcomed home by family and friends, Garrison Commander

-proudly receive the returning Soldiers.
+receive the returning Soldiers.

 This ceremony is just one of many that will take place in the future to